 If the handheld also fails, the opener or receiver is the problem and HomeLink can’t be the fix.

 If the handheld works but HomeLink doesn’t after three pairing attempts, the radio path between the Tesla and the receiver is the root cause.
-Tesla windshields with metallic coatings (more common on Performance trims and the Plaid Model S) attenuate radio signal significantly, and some driveways are simply too long or too obstructed for HomeLink’s 100 mW transmitter to deliver a clean signal to the receiver.
+Tesla windshields with metallic coatings (more common on Performance trims and the Plaid Model S) attenuate radio signal significantly, and some driveways are simply too long or too obstructed for the low-power visor transmitter to deliver a clean signal to the receiver.
+Before giving up, pull any cheap LED bulb in the opener head — owners report that bulb RF noise alone defeats an otherwise good pair.

-The pairing dance — 6-second LEARN holds, driving up to within 10 feet, deleting and re-creating entries — is the cost of a 1990s radio architecture being asked to serve a 2026 car.
+The pairing dance — single LEARN presses, three-tap finales, driving up to within 10 feet, deleting and re-creating entries, pulling bulbs out of the opener — is the cost of a 1990s radio architecture being asked to serve a 2026 car.
 For most owners on most properties, the procedure above works on the first or second try.
 For owners on long driveways, in dense neighborhoods, or with coated windshields, HomeLink is intermittent regardless of how carefully it’s paired.
+That’s the point where the HomeLink alternatives for Tesla become worth a real look.

 Two options are worth knowing about: